 9 Coordination

-Coordination with ITU-T, in particular Study Group 17 or its successor, ITU-D Question 7/1 on persons with disabilities, as well as other relevant organizations, including FIRST, IMPACT, APCERT, OAS CICTE, OECD, RIRs, NOGs, M3AAWG and others.
+Coordination with ITU-T, in particular Study Group 17 or its successor, ITU-D Question 7/1 on persons with disabilities, as well as other relevant organizations, including FIRST, IMPACT, APCERT, OAS CICTE, OECD, RIRs, NOGs, M3AAWG, ISOC, GFCE and others.
 Given the existing level of technical expertise on the issue in these groups, all documents (questionnaires, interim reports, draft final reports, etc.) should be sent to them for comment and input prior to being submitted to the full ITU-D study group for comment and approval.

 10 BDT programme link